How To Celebrate Valentine’s Day When You’re in a New(ish) Relationship Without Making it Weird

 Either way, you won't know how your partner feels about Valentine's Day until you talk about it with them.
 But when you do, keep the conversation light — and the bunnies in the garden (not in a pot of water) where they belong.

-Do something low key for Valentine's Day.
+Do something low-key for Valentine's Day.

 How creative you and your partner get will speak volumes about how romantic — and interested — you both are.
-Keep an open mind and be realistic about the time you've spent together thus far, so you don't set yourself up for disappointment.
-A little effort can still mean a lot given where you are in your relationship.
+Keep an open mind and be realistic about the time you've spent together thus far so you don't set yourself up for disappointment.
+A little effort can still mean a lot, given where you are in your relationship.

 Discuss whether you want to exchange gifts for Valentine's Day.

 Another topic you should talk about with your partner beforehand: gifts.
 Gift-giving can be tricky and likely awkward because, in a way, gifts can signify the level of commitment you and your partner feel toward each other.
 A costly gift, for instance, can suggest a serious relationship.
-So if you're just starting out with a new partner, perhaps save the jewelry for a future Valentine's Day.
+So, if you're just starting out with a new partner, perhaps save the jewelry for a future Valentine's Day.

 Without proper communication beforehand, one person will inevitably show up with a more expensive gift than the other, leaving both of you feeling weird about the situation.
-So consider agreeing on a price limit or not give anything to avoid any awkwardness.
+So consider agreeing on a price limit or not giving anything to avoid any awkwardness.

 Don't celebrate Valentine's Day at all.